Fordi/buildless/production.md

     If you need to significantly restructure for this (or you just want to), make sure to test that the source still works before continuing.

-3. If you haven't make this a node project already:
+3. If you haven't made this a node project already:
     1. run `npm init` on your project root.
     2. Run `npm i -D @fordi-org/buildless`.

-    3. In your `package.json`, get rid of `"main": "index.js"`, and add:
+4. In your `package.json`, get rid of `"main": "index.js"`, and add:
     ```json
     "browser": "dist/index.html",
     "scripts": {
       "build": "buildless-build",
       "src": "buildless-serve src",
       "dist": "buildless-serve prod",
       "clean": "rm -rf dist"
     },
     ```

 ## Build